-Paris will host the next year's Olympics.
-It will be the third time that the French capital has hosted the Summer Games, but the most recent edition in the city was exactly 100 years ago, in 1924.
+The 2024 Olympics will be in Paris, France.
+It is the third time the French capital has hosted the Summer Games, the first being in 1900 and the second in 1924, exactly 100 years ago.

 When does Paris 2024 take place?

-The 33rd Summer Olympic Games – or formally, the Games of the XXXIII Olympiad – will run from Friday July 26, 2024 until Sunday August 11.
-As is tradition, the official Opening Ceremony will take place on Friday July 26.
+The 33rd Summer Olympic Games – or formally, the Games of the XXXIII Olympiad – will run from Friday, July 26, until Sunday, August 11.
+As is tradition, the opening ceremony will take place on Friday, July 26.

 What venues will be included and for which sports?

 Stade de France – Opening and closing ceremonies, rugby and athletics